luisgdev/todi/README.md

 Another CLI To-Do app.
 Made to be simple and easy to use.

+# Install
+        pip install todi

 # Usage
-- See a list of all available commands.
+See a list of all available commands:

-        python3 -m todi --help
+        todi --help

 ### Ongoing project...